- Date : 28/10/2022

 Taxable income below Rs 5 lakh, tax regimes, and ITR

 Irrespective of whether your income is a little below Rs 5 lakh or above, you can use various tax benefits to ensure that you become eligible for the rebate under Section 87A.

 From FY 2020-21, all taxpayers, including salaried individuals, can select between two income tax regimes.
 The old/existing regime allows you to avail of various tax benefits such as exemptions and deductions.
-The new income tax regime offers reduced tax rates across the income slabs but you are not eligible for most tax deductions.
+The new budget tax slab regime offers reduced tax rates across the income slabs but you are not eligible for most tax deductions.

 Is tax planning getting too taxing for you?
 Hack your way out with insightful reads here.

 Rebate-related information if taxable income is below Rs 5 lakh

 A few points that matter to taxpayers whose income is below 5 lakh:

 - You must be an individual taxpayer and a resident of India for income tax purposes.
 On the contrary, the slab of income up to Rs 2.5 lakh onwards is applicable to HUFs and NRIs as well.

 - While there is no tax upto 5 lakh, your taxable income must not exceed Rs 5 lakh even by Rs 1, otherwise, under Section 87A, you lose the chance to claim the rebate.